markusfassbender/PhotoHikes/README.md

 - [x] implement dependency injection
 - [x] fix keep photos when stopped

-### Questions
-- why is it mentioned that "it should work for at least a two hour walk"?
-  - battery life
-  - api rating limit
-  - performance on scrolling with many images
-  - other reasons?

 ## Dependency Injection
 In order to write proper unit tests it's important to be able to mock dependencies, e.g. services.
 Although I have quite some expierence with dependency injection via constructor or resolver, it was a bit tricky in this project, because of the pure SwiftUI approach.
 Other projects I worked had a app delegate and other places to setup dependencies before adding a view Controller to the window.
 Nevertheless it was fun to find a good way and I decided to go for a short loading screen during the async dependency set up.

 ## Flickr